astronomer/docs/learn/dynamically-generating-dags.md

 import dags_from_var_example from '!!raw-loader!../code-samples/dags/dynamically-generating-dags/dags_from_var_example.py';
 import dags_from_var_example_traditional from '!!raw-loader!../code-samples/dags/dynamically-generating-dags/dags_from_var_example_traditional.py';

-In Airflow, [DAGs](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/dags.html) are defined as Python code.
+In Apache Airflow®, [DAGs](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/dags.html) are defined as Python code.
 Airflow executes all Python code in the `dags_folder` and loads any `DAG` objects that appear in `globals()`.
 The simplest way to create a DAG is to write it as a static Python file.

 Sometimes, manually writing DAGs isn't practical.
 Maybe you have hundreds or thousands of DAGs that do similar things with just a parameter changing between them.
 Or maybe you need a set of DAGs to load tables, but don't want to manually update DAGs every time the tables change.
 In these cases, and others, it makes more sense to dynamically generate DAGs.